AdobeDocs/workfront.en/help/classic/product-announcements/product-releases/22.2-release-activity/22-2-release-overview.md

 -->

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">These enhancements are currently available in the Preview environment.
-As the 22.2 release nears its planned Production release later this year<!--
+As the 22.2 release nears its planned Production release later this year
 <MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">
 the week of January 17, 2022
 </MadCap:conditionalText>
---><!--
 <MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">
 in October 2021
 </MadCap:conditionalText>
--->, this page will be updated with all functionality included with 22.2. </p>
+, this page will be updated with all functionality included with 22.2. </p>
 -->

 These enhancements were made available in the Production environment the week of April 4, 2022.

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">These enhancements are currently available in the Preview environment and will be made available in the Production environment<!--
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">These enhancements are currently available in the Preview environment and will be made available in the Production environment
 <MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">
 later this year
 </MadCap:conditionalText>
---> the week of April 4, 2022, unless otherwise specified.
+the week of April 4, 2022, unless otherwise specified.
 For specific release dates and times for each cluster, see the <a href="https://status.adobe.com/en/products/5943" target="_blank">Adobe Workfront status page</a> on <a href="http://status.adobe.com/" target="_blank">status.adobe.com</a>.
 You must log in to see specific release times. </p>
 -->

 ## Adobe Workfront enhancements